 Ultimate Guide to the New SAT Essay

 The essay portion of the SAT has a somewhat lengthy and tumultuous history.
-After all, the very first College Board standardized tests delivered in 1900 were entirely essay-based, but the SAT had dropped all essays from its format by the 1920s and they did not reappear again until 2005.
+After all, the very first College Board standardized tests delivered in 1900 were entirely essay-based, but the SAT had dropped all essays from its format by the 1920s and did not reappear again until 2005.

 When another redesign of the SAT was announced in 2014, many wondered if the essay, as the most recent addition, would make the cut.
 The College Board, considering whether to keep it or not, reportedly sought feedback from hundreds of members in admissions and enrollment.
 Advocates of the essay felt it gave candidates more dimension.
 Critics believed that the essay was not indicative of college readiness.
 A review of assessment validity confirmed that the Evidence-Based Reading and Writing section of the SAT “is deeply predictive of college success,” whereas the essay is much less so.

 Ultimately, the decision was made to make the essay an optional part of the SAT.
 This was an innovative move, signaling the first time that the College Board had made any component of the SAT optional.

 Furthermore, the essay format has changed as well.
 Instead of arguing a specific side of a debate or topic presented in the prompt, you will now be asked to analyze a passage for writing style.
 This prompt is more aligned with the types of critical writing pieces that you can expect to be assigned in college.

 As with all things new, the new SAT has taken some getting used to.
 Students, parents, teachers, and tutors alike have had to adjust to some significant changes in format and content.
 But the good news is that the new SAT is no longer an unknown variable.
 The essay in particular is now a well-known and understood piece of the puzzle, with the prompt remaining the same on each administration of the test.
 The only thing that has changed is the passage to be analyzed.